tnear/linux/pbcopy.md

 # pbcopy

-pbcopy, pbpaste - provide copying and pasting to the pasteboard (the Clipboard) from command line
+`pbcopy`, `pbpaste` - provide copying and pasting to the pasteboard (the Clipboard) from command line

 Command for macOS.